 As mentioned above, it is crucial to work closely with your academic advisor in planning your program of studies.
 The Program of Study (POS) for School Counselor students and the POS for Clinical Mental Health Counseling students are available on the respective web sites of each program.
-The main program page http://www.csuohio.edu/cehs/casal/counselor-education-graduate-programs lists the links to both the School Counseling and Clinical Counseling web sites.
-The POS forms outline the requirements of the programs including the course work in the professional counselor sequence.
+The main program page lists the links to both the School Counseling and Clinical Counseling web sites.
+The POS forms outline the requirements of the programs including the course work for each degree.
 Please refer to the appropriate guides for details about prerequisites, sequence of required courses, and possible elective options.
-The prerequisites are particularly important and students should review the prerequisite list at the end of this handbook to plan appropriately.
+The prerequisites are particularly important, and students should review the prerequisite list at the end of this handbook to plan appropriately.
 While planning your program, be sure to allow for a proper balance between your work and school course load, especially during the Practicum and Internship sequence.
 There is a Master Schedule at the end of this handbook.
 This schedule identifies which courses will be offered on specific nights each semester.
-This schedule should enable you to plan the majority of your scheduling far in advance.
+This schedule should enable you to plan most of your schedule far in advance.